simsoba-research/simsoba-research.github.io/_publications/2009-10-01-paper-title-number-1.md

 ## Abstract

 Robust learning is essential for time-series forecasting in real-world settings where data are noisy, irregular, or contaminated by outliers.
-This paper proposes a **hybrid loss function** designed to improve the stability and accuracy of **LSTM-based forecasting models**.
-The approach is validated on long-horizon public health data, with a particular focus on malaria incidence forecasting.
+This paper proposes a **Hybrid Minkowski–Log–Cosh (MLC) loss function**, a tunable and theoretically grounded objective designed to improve the stability and accuracy of **LSTM-based forecasting models**.
+The method is validated on long-horizon public health data, with a particular focus on malaria incidence forecasting.

 ---